 Composed Upon Westminster Bridge Summary Explanation Questions William Wordsworth

-"Composed upon Westminster Bridge"
+"Composed upon Westminster Bridge"--- by William Wordsworth.

 Earth has not anything to show more fair: